aboutcode-org/attributecode/docs/source/howto.rst

 .. contents::
    :depth: 3

-This Section covers the basic usage of the commands and options.
+This section covers the basic usage of the command and options.

 Command